elwinschmitz/bookcasts/README.md

   link = https://example.com/book/
   ```

-- Upload the folder to your webhost.
+- Upload the folder to your web-host.
 - Add the URL (`your-webhost.example.com/this-bookcast/bookcast.xml.php`) to your podcast-app.
 - Start downloading & listening!